New technology in energy-efficiency for homes

 First test establishes an ACH baseline

 The first test on the Dunrobin executive home established a baseline of 3.10 Air Changes per Hour.
 OakWood holds itself to a very high standard of construction and we were hoping for a much lower starting ACH.
-However, Airtight Home Technologies’ Energy Advisor Mark Rosen explained that ACHs of 5 were average.
+However, Airtight Home Technologies’ architect and computer operator Mark Rosen explained that ACHs of 6 or 7 were average.

 Second test following sealant distribution